yoDa666/trafficNY/README.md

   sklearn.model_selection

  FirstDataAnalysis.ipynb
- this is a jupyter notebook with the same python code.
+ this is a jupyter notebook with the python code.
  You can run this in the jupyter environment.
  It can be seen as the results file describing the key insights very briefly.